mohamedharb2435/tune_player_app/README.md

 - Dart
 - Flutter
 - # package used
+- audio players
-- audioplayers
+-
-  A Flutter plugin to play multiple simultaneously audio files, works for Android, iOS, Linux, macOS, Windows, and web.
+- A Flutter plugin to play multiple simultaneously audio files, works for Android, iOS, Linux, macOS, Windows, and web.
 ## Getting Started

 This project is a starting point for a Flutter application.